highlevellogic/achieve/README.md

 }

 // in myservlet.js
-exports.servlet = function (context) {
+exports.servlet = function (session) {
-  var other = context.load("otherfile.js");  // Extends servlet features to otherfile; reloads if cache is stale. return other.hello();
+  var other = session.load("otherfile.js");  // Extends servlet features to otherfile; reloads if cache is stale. return other.hello();
 }
 </code></pre>
-<h3>The Servlet Context</h3>
+<h3>The Servlet Session</h3>
-<p style="margin-bottom:0px;">You can use the Servlet Context to take control of your back end process.
-The Servlet Context contains:</p>
+<p style="margin-bottom:0px;">You can use the Servlet Session to take control of your back end process.
+The Servlet Session contains:</p>
 <pre><code>
-  context.request    // The session request object.
+  session.request    // The session request object.
-  context.response   // The session response object.
+  session.response   // The session response object.
-  context.parms      // Parameters sent with the request context.dirPath    // The current application path on your computer context.load       // The JavaScript Servlet load() method (see above) context.allowAsync // Set to true if you handle the response in an asynchronous process.
+  session.parms      // Parameters sent with the request session.dirPath    // The current application path on your computer session.load       // The JavaScript Servlet load() method (see above) session.allowAsync // Set to true if you handle the response in an asynchronous process.
 </code></pre>
 <h3>Achieve HTTPS:</h3>
 <p><b>Using HTTPS on Achieve</b> is actually quite simple.
 It shares configuration set-ups with